Dr. Amanda Hendrix

 Director and Chief Executive Officer

-Currently resides in AZ
+Currently resides in Arizona

 Missions: Cassini, Galileo, HST, IUE, LRO, Mariner 10, Mariner 9